-COLUMN I DUE DATE COLUMN II TYPE OF REPORT (WHO FILES) COLUMN III BEGINNING DATE OF PERIOD COVERED COLUMN IV ENDING DATE OF PERIOD COVERED Tuesday, January 16, 2024 Deadline is extended because of holiday.
-January semiannual [FORM C/OH] (all local candidates and officeholders, except for officeholders who do not have a campaign treasurer appointment on file and who do not exceed \$1,010 in contributions or expenditures for the reporting period) [FORM GPAC] (all GPACs) [FORM SPAC] (all SPACs) July 1, 2023, or the date of campaign treasurer appointment, or the day after the date the last report ended.
-December 31, 2023 Tuesday, January 16, 2024 Deadline is extended because of holiday.
-Annual report of unexpended contributions [FORM C/OH-UC] (former candidates and former officeholders who have filed a final report and who retained unexpended contributions or assets purchased with contributions) January 1, 2023, or the day after the date the final report was filed.
-December 31, 2023
+COLUMN I DUE DATE COLUMN II TYPE OF REPORT (WHO FILES) COLUMN III BEGINNING DATE OF PERIOD COVERED COLUMN IV ENDING DATE OF PERIOD COVERED Wednesday, January 15, 2025 January semiannual [FORM C/OH] (all local candidates and officeholders, except for officeholders who do not have a campaign treasurer appointment on file and who do not exceed \$1,080 in contributions or expenditures for the reporting period) [FORM GPAC] (all GPACs) [FORM SPAC] (all SPACs) July 1, 2024, or the date of campaign treasurer appointment, or the day after the date the last report ended.
+December 31, 2024 Wednesday, January 15, 2025 Annual report of unexpended contributions [FORM C/OH-UC] (former candidates and former officeholders who have filed a final report and who retained unexpended contributions or assets purchased with contributions) January 1, 2024, or the day after the date the final report was filed.
+December 31, 2024

-REPORTS DUE BEFORE THE MAY 4, 2024, UNIFORM ELECTION
+REPORTS DUE BEFORE THE MAY 3, 2025, UNIFORM ELECTION

-Thursday, 30th day before the May 4, 2024, January 1, 2024, or March 25, 2024

-April 4, 2024 uniform election

-the date of campaign treasurer

-NOTE: This report [FORM C/OH] (all local candidates appointment, or

-must be received by who have an opponent on the ballot

-the appropriate filing in the May 4 election and who do the day after the date the last

-authority no later not file on the modified reporting report ended.

-than April 4, 2024. schedule)

-[FORM GPAC] (all GPACs that

-are involved in the May 4 election)

-[FORM SPAC] (all SPACs that do

-not file on the modified reporting

-schedule and that supported or

-opposed an opposed candidate or a

-measure in the May 4 election)

-- ittee must file pre-election reports if the co U
+Thursday, April 3, 2025 30th day before the May 3, 2025, uniform election January 1, 2025, or the date of campaign treasurer March 24, 2025 NOTE: This report must be received by the appropriate filing authority no later than April 3, 2025.
+[FORM C/OH] (all local candidates who have an opponent on the ballot in the May 3 election and who do not file on the modified reporting schedule) appointment, or the day after the date the last report ended.
+[FORM GPAC] (all GPACs that are involved with the May 3 election) [FORM SPAC] (all SPACs that do not file on the modified reporting schedule and that supported or opposed an opposed candidate or a measure in the May 3 election)

-reporting period.
-A politi cal committee must file an 8-day pre-ele ection report if the committee file d a 30-day pre-election
+NOTE: A political committee must file pre-election reports if the committee is involved with the election during each pre-election reporting period.

-reporting period.
 A political committee must file an 8-day pre-election report if the committee filed a 30-day pre-election report, even if there is no activity to report during the 8-day reporting period.
 The campaign treasurer of a political committee may be required to file 30-day and 8-day pre-election reports in connection with elections not listed on this schedule.

-COLUMN I DUE DATE COLUMN II TYPE OF REPORT (WHO FILES) COLUMN III BEGINNING DATE OF PERIOD COVERED COLUMN IV ENDING DATE OF PERIOD COVERED Friday, April 26, 2024 NOTE: This report must be received by the appropriate filing authority no later than April 26, 2024.
-8th day before May 4, 2024, uniform election [FORM C/OH] (all local candidates who have an opponent on the ballot in the May 4 election and who do not file on the modified reporting schedule) [FORM GPAC] (all GPACs that filed a "30th Day Before Election Report" or that are involved in the May 4 election) [FORM SPAC] (all SPACs that do not file on the modified reporting schedule and that filed a "30th Day Before Election Report" or that supported or opposed an opposed candidate or a measure in the May 4 election) March 26, 2024, or the date of campaign treasurer appointment, or the day after the date the last report ended.
-April 24, 2024 NOTE: Daily pre- election reports of contributions accepted and direct campaign expenditures made after April 24, 2024, may be required.
+COLUMN I DUE DATE COLUMN II TYPE OF REPORT (WHO FILES) COLUMN III BEGINNING DATE OF PERIOD COVERED COLUMN IV ENDING DATE OF PERIOD COVERED Friday, April 25, 2025 NOTE: This report must be received by the appropriate filing authority no later than April 25, 2025.
+8th day before May 3, 2025, uniform election [FORM C/OH] (all local candidates who have an opponent on the ballot in the May 3 election and who do not file on the modified reporting schedule) [FORM GPAC] (all GPACs that filed a "30th Day Before Election Report" or that are involved with the May 3 election) [FORM SPAC] (all SPACs that do not file on the modified reporting schedule and that filed a "30th Day Before Election Report" or that supported or opposed an opposed candidate or a measure in the May 3 election) March 25, 2025, or the date of campaign treasurer appointment, or the day after the date the last report ended.
+April 23, 2025 NOTE: Daily pre- election reports of contributions accepted and direct campaign expenditures made after April 23, 2025, may be required.
 Please consult the Campaign Finance Guide for further information.
-Monday, July 15, 2024 July semiannual [FORM C/OH] (all local candidates and officeholders, except for officeholders who do not have a campaign treasurer appointment on file and who do not exceed \$1,080 in contributions or expenditures for the reporting period) [FORM GPAC] (all GPACs) [FORM SPAC] (all SPACs) January 1, 2024, or the date of campaign treasurer appointment, or the day after the date the last report ended.
-June 30, 2024
+Tuesday, July semiannual January 1, 2025, or June 30, 2025